heikoklein/krisuvik2norway/README.md

 ```

 The jobs are queued after this timestep and usually results arrive between 20 min and 3 hours after
 the start.
-Delays appear, both of technical reasons, but also because other volcanoes might need to
+Delays appear, both for technical reasons, but also due to other volcanos running on higher priority.
-run prioritized.

 Results are added to the directory at https://thredds.met.no/thredds/catalog/metusers/heikok/ash/krisuvik/catalog.html
-The important files are  `eemep_hourInst_*.nc` where `*` is a timestamp when the modelrun started.
+The important files are  `eemep_hourInst_*.nc` where `*` is a timestamp when the model actually started.

 ## Task

 Notify duty-meteorologists as soon as new results are available.
 The notification should included a message about
 when and where Norwegian land is hit by an ash-column exceeding 0.2g/m2 during the eemep-run.

+For simplicity, notifications should be initially implemented as configurable email.

 ## Constraints

 The code will be deployed on an open-stack cloud computer using ubuntu 20.04.
+Deployment instructions need to be simple and clear.

 ## Further information